replicatedhq/kots.io/content/v1beta1/helmchart.md

 weight: 30050
 ---

-Config is the vendor-supplied Config screen and input for template function rendering.
+HelmChart is the vendor-supplied instruction for how KOTS should process a Helm chart to create a single deployable instance of the chart (if multiple deployments of the chart are required, multiple HelmChart CRs are required).

 ```yaml